 As part of the process of preparing our financial statements, the Company is required to estimate its accrued expenses.
 This process involves reviewing quotations and contracts, identifying services that have been performed on the Company's behalf and estimating the level of service performed and the associated cost incurred for the service when the Company has not yet been invoiced or otherwise notified of the actual cost.
 Certain of the Company's service providers invoice the Company monthly in arrears for services performed or when contractual milestones are met.
-The Company makes estimates of its accrued expenses as of each balance sheet date in its financial statements based on facts and circumstances known to the Company at that time.
-The Company periodically confirms the accuracy of its estimates with the service providers and make adjustments if necessary.
+The Company periodically confirms the accuracy of its estimates with the service providers and adjust if necessary.
 The significant estimates in the Company's accrued research and development expenses are related to expenses incurred with respect to CROs, CMOs and other vendors in connection with research and development and manufacturing activities.

 The Company bases its expense related to CROs and CMOs on its estimates of the services received and efforts expended pursuant to quotations and contracts with such vendors that conduct research and development and manufacturing activities on its behalf.
 The financial terms of these agreements are subject to negotiation, vary from contract to contract and may result in uneven payment flows.
 There may be instances in which payments made to the Company's vendors will exceed the level of services provided and result in a prepayment of the applicable research and development or manufacturing expense.
 In accruing service fees, the Company estimates the time period over which services will be performed and the level of effort to be expended in each period.
-If the actual timing of the performance of services or the level of effort varies from its estimate, the Company dugs the accrual or prepaid expense accordingly.
+If the actual timing of the performance of services or the level of effort varies from its estimate, the Company days the accrual or prepaid expense accordingly.
 Although the Company does not expect its estimates to be materially different from amounts actually incurred, the Company's understanding of the status and timing of services performed relative to the actual status and timing of services performed may vary and could result in us reporting amounts that are too high or too low in any particular period.
 There have been no material changes in estimates for the periods presented.